How do the things I say affect me and those around me?

 Content with the labor of tearing down?

-If you are interested, here is the teaching package we made to go along with this lesson:
+Here is the teaching package we have to go along with this lesson: